Trump unveils health care framework aimed at lowering costs in latest affordability push

 “The real question is, how do we get past lazy lawmaking to actually start to address the underlying problems, not just throw more taxpayer money at issues, but get to the root causes of why the system right now is not working the way it needs to,” he said.

-While some of the proposals may have bipartisan support, such as clamping down on pharmacy benefit managers, many will face Democratic opposition in Congress, particularly because it would not extend the lapsed enhanced Obamacare premium subsidies.
-Notably, the administration is not seeking to enact the plan through reconciliation, which would allow the Senate to approve it with a simple majority vote.
+While some of the proposals may have bipartisan support, such as clamping down on pharmacy benefit managers, known as PBMs, many will face Democratic opposition in Congress, particularly because it would not extend the lapsed enhanced Obamacare premium subsidies.
+Notably, the administration is not seeking to enact the plan through reconciliation, which would allow Senate Republicans to approve it with a simple majority vote.

 The White House push likely puts an end to the bipartisan talks on Capitol Hill, where some senators were seeking a way to revive the enhanced Affordable Care Act subsidies while including restrictions favorable to Republicans.